retro486/zsh_plugin_node_modules_path/README.md

 ## Disclaimer

-This software is provided as-is under the BSD license.
+This software is provided as-is under the MIT license.
 No guarantee or support is offered.
 Use at your own risk.